hfghfg123456/Tetris/README.txt

 In the future:

-	- add more function of start menu such as: highscore, level,...
+	- add more function of start menu such as: level,...
 	- decorate the game to make game more colorful
 	- and more ...